nukalasathish/Student-Details/README.md

 # Student Database Management
-Student details Application using Python Tkinter and Sqlite3 The purpose of this project is to implement an applicaton for saving student records, view the records and delete a specific student record.
+Student Database Management Application using Python Tkinter and Sqlite3 The purpose of this project is to implement an applicaton for saving student records, view the records and delete a specific student record.

 # Project Overview